Thought Leadership

 Does FedNow Use Blockchain and Will There be a Federal Reserve Cryptocurrency?

 Though FedNow does not use cryptocurrency or distributed ledger technology, it has been advanced as a complement to central bank digital currencies (CBDC).
-There is no plan for the Federal Reserve to use a FedNow Digital Currency as well.
+There is no plan for the Federal Reserve to use a FedNow Digital Currency.

 How Will FedNow Impact Other Real-Time Payment Products?